 About the Author: Sue Roffey

 Dr Sue Roffey FRSA FBPsS is a psychologist, academic, author, activist and international speaker.
-She is an Honorary Associate Professor at University College, London She is a member of the Advisory Board of the Carnegie Centre of Excellence for Mental Health in Schools.
+She is an Honorary Associate Professor at University College, London.
+She has researched and written extensively on issues related to wellbeing, including relationships, behaviour, social and emotional learning and school culture.